sararuizruiz/Restaurant-Design-Implementation/README.md

 ![RestauranteConCardinalidad-relational drawio](https://github.com/sararuizruiz/restaurant-design-implementation/assets/75987848/f161d235-100d-4f27-8008-c645b56bc2cc)

 ### Database Implementation in Oracle
-Using Oracle SQL Developer, we implemented the database using the queries in file
+Using Oracle SQL Developer, we implemented the database using the queries in file [Create_Tables.sql](https://github.com/sararuizruiz/restaurant-design-implementation/blob/main/Create_Tables.sql).
+Here you can find all the CREATE TABLE queries for the implementation, with all its primary keys and constraints specified.

 ### Data Insertion
+In the file [Create_Data.sql](https://github.com/sararuizruiz/restaurant-design-implementation/blob/main/Create_Data.sql), we have a few insertions of data we came up with, just to play around with our model.

 ### Data Querying in SQL
+In the file [Queries_Restaurant.sql](https://github.com/sararuizruiz/restaurant-design-implementation/blob/main/Queries_Restaurant.sql), we created 10 SQL queries implemented in Oracle to test our model design, and to get some insights of the data we created.

 ## Acknowledments
 This project is a joint work between María del Carmen Sánchez Barragán, Miguel Roldán Rodríguez, Vitor Oliveira de Souza and me.